-This is a real concern that must be addressed when using a powerful feature like auto-reject in application review, so we want to offer advice on how you can use this essential feature, while simultaneously mitigating any unintended negative consequences.
+This is a real concern that must be addressed when using a powerful feature like Auto-Reject in application review, so we want to offer advice on how you can use this essential feature, while simultaneously mitigating any unintended negative consequences.

-Why use auto-reject?
+Why use Auto-Reject?

-One of the main use cases for auto-rejecting candidates during application review involves the challenge of managing a high volume of inbound applicants exceeding your team’s bandwidth.
+One of the main use cases for automatically rejecting candidates during application review involves the challenge of managing a high volume of inbound applicants exceeding your team’s bandwidth.
 If you recruit for a well-known brand that people are attracted to, efficiently managing applications might be an ongoing challenge.
 Additionally, if your team has reduced in size, or if there’s an unexpected spike in candidates on the market for employment, this may be a new or temporary challenge that your team is tackling.

-Let‘s explore some things to consider when using auto-reject in application review.
+Let‘s explore some things to consider when using Auto-Reject in application review.

 Use specific qualifiers in order to be effective

-Many roles call for specific requirements or certifications, and using auto-reject is helpful for saving time in these cases.
+Many roles call for specific requirements or certifications, and using Auto-Reject is helpful for saving time in these cases.
 Examples might include the ability to work in a specific location or at a specific time, or accommodate extensive travel requirements.
-Auto-reject questions based on this type of criteria might look something like this:
+Auto-Reject questions based on this type of criteria might look something like this: